-Jerry Lee Lewis is one of the first true rock ‘n’ rollers.
+Jerry Lee Lewis, who died on October 28, 2022, was one of the first true rock ‘n’ rollers.
 He catapulted to fame with his 1957 hit, “Whole Lotta Shakin’ Goin’ On,” and proved to the world that a piano man could play front and center on the world’s biggest stages.

 He has stirred up some trouble in his days, once lighting a piano on fire on stage with a Coca-Cola bottle of gasoline to close out the show.
 Other rock legends have said that they never wanted to follow Jerry Lee Lewis’ performance.

 Dodie and I drove by his home, the Lewis Ranch in Nesbit, Mississippi not too long ago, but on that particular day, “The Killer” was not home.
 He was out rockin’–but not in a rocking chair.
 It was where he needed to be, on a piano bench.

 Lewis was born on September 29th, 1935, in Ferriday, Louisiana.
 He began playing the piano at age 9, copying the styles of preachers and black musicians that traveled through the area.

 He signed with Sun Records in 1956 and quickly became a star.
 He was the first person inducted into the first class of the Rock and Roll Hall of Fame in 1986.